Background:

 Current agenda topic is highlighted in green.

-Attached file.
+Attached files.

 Post-Meeting:

-Click send button to send summary to all meeting attendees.
+Send summary to all attendees.

 In-Meeting: